(Last updated 11/18/2013 - added battery geometry and test data)

 Additionally, planes must meet the following minimum requirements and constraints:

+The exact flying location and course is not finalized.
+It will likely be a parking lot on campus.
 The flying area dimensions are approximately 400x100-ft.
 Planes are expected to fly within this area at all times (under about 100-ft altitude).
 The runway will be in the center and turns will be approximately 300-ft apart (perhaps around light poles).

 The mission score (SCR) is calculated using the following equation,

-Required Power and Data System
+Required Power System

 All rules, requirements, and constraints are subject to interpretation and change by Dr. Miller.
 Additional rules, requirements, and constraints can be added anytime.
 Team members assume all risk with respect to disqualification (i.e., SCR=0).